-e) THE BACK:
+f) THE BACK:

 - 1) Poor Back Up: This horse may resist the back, be heavy in front, gap his mouth, or throw his head.
 He may back to one side, or swerve from side to side.
 He may anticipate and become nervous and fretful or back before asked.
 He may push his jaw outward into the bit as a show of resistance or may duck behind the bit becoming way behind vertical. - 2) Average Or Correct Back Up: The horse will back straight at least one horse length with no resistance.
 The horse shall remain quiet and calm.
 This should be accomplished maintaining light contact. - 3) Good Back Up: This horse will be quietly responsive to the rider and will soften at the poll and relax his mouth to the bit.
 He will display balanced, smooth flowing movements and back with an even rhythm maintaining a straight line.
-This should be accomplished maintaining light contact. - f) Horses must be sound of limb. - 126.
+This should be accomplished maintaining light contact. - g) Horses must be sound of limb. - 130.
 WESTERN ATTIRE Conventional Western attire is mandatory.
 Conventional attire includes long sleeve shirts with collar (band, stand-up, tuxedo, etc.) western hat and cowboy boots.
-The hat must be on the riders head when exhibitor enters the show arena.
-Spurs and chaps are optional. - 127.
+The hat must be on the rider's head when exhibitor enters the show arena.
+Spurs and chaps are optional. - 131.
 ENGLISH ATTIRE In the Hunter Under Saddle Class, exhibitors and judges should bear in mind that, at all times, entries are being judged on ability and performance rather than on personal attire.
 However, riders should wear hunt coats of traditional colors such as navy, dark green, grey, black, or brown, breeches of traditional shades (buff, khaki, light gray, rust or canary), high hunt boots and black or brown hunting cap is mandatory.
 A tie or choker is required.
 Gloves, spurs of the unrowelled type, and crops or bats are optional.
 Hair must be neat and contained.
-Judges must penalize contestants who do not conform.
+Judges must penalize contestants who do not conform. - a) It is mandatory for riders in all hunter, jumper and equitation over fence classes, including hunter hack, where jumping is required and when jumping anywhere on the competition ground to wear properly fastened protective headgear that meets ASTM/SEI standards or equivalent international standards for equestrian use.